MVNO-Optimization/MVNO-Optimization.github.io/README.md

-# Code for MVNO Purification and Ooptimization
+# Code for MVNO Purification and Optimization

 ## Table of Contents
 [Introduction](#introduction)